 Vata Dosha is active in physical body during later years in life, ideally from 55 years onwards.
-That’s why any aggravation in Vata Dosha leads to musculoskeletal pains, bone weakness, and anxiety tendency.
+That’s why any imbalance in Vata Dosha leads to musculoskeletal pains, bone weakness, and anxiety.

 - Poor Bone Health , and Tendency for fractures

 - Loss of taste buds sensitivity.
 Hence, inability to experience all the tastes and stimulation of food, smell, and noise.

 - Hearing problems and vocal problems.